fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 }
 ```

-This script makes a few assumptions about the source code it parses, so it will not work with all Fortran code, but for this example it will suffice.
+This script makes a few assumptions about the source code it parses, so it will
+not work with all Fortran code (namely submodules are not supported), but for
+this example it will suffice.

 {% capture note %}

 The above script uses the ``awk`` language, which is designed for the purpose
-of text stream processing.
-In ``awk`` you can define groups which are evaluated
+of text stream processing and uses a C-like syntax.
+In ``awk`` you can define
-on certain events, *e.g.* when a line matches a specific pattern.
+groups which are evaluated on certain events, *e.g.* when a line matches a
+specific pattern, usually expressed by a
+<a href="https://en.wikipedia.org/wiki/Regular_expression" target="_blank" rel="noopener"> regular expression</a>.

 This ``awk`` script defines five groups, two of them use the special pattern
 ``BEGIN`` and ``END`` which are run before the script starts and after the script